zyqzxn/YuqiangZhangLab.github.io/README.md

 # Zhu Group Website

 This is the website of our academic research group at SUSTech.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
+This website is forked from http://www.allanlab.org, and powered by Jekyll and some Bootstrap, Bootwatch.

 Copyright Zhu Lab.
 Code released under the MIT License.